-Guy: Have you ever considered that stress is actually burning you out, interfering with sleep and holding weight loss strategies hostage?
-I’ve spoken to so many people that say they simple can’t shift that stubborn body fat, even though they are eating well and exercising every day.
+Stu: Have you ever considered that stress could be burning you out, interfering with sleep or holding your weight loss strategies hostage?
+I’ve spoken to so many people that say they simply can’t shift that stubborn body fat, even though they are eating well and exercising every day.

-Immediately what springs to my mind is stress, cortisol levels and adrenal fatigue.
-Naturopath Tania Flack has covered them here in this fantastic post.
+Immediately what springs to my mind is stress, elevated cortisol levels and ultimately adrenal fatigue.
+Naturopath Tania Flack has covered these issues in detail in this article.

-When you think of being stressed, it’s easy to imagine someone flogging themselves at work till all hours trying to finish that essential deadline, but there are so many other factors to consider:
+When you think of being stressed, it’s easy to imagine someone flogging themselves at work until all hours trying to finish that essential deadline, but there are so many other factors to consider: